Temporoparietal junction: Alzheimer's disease

 Alzheimer's disease is the most common form of dementia and is also the sixth leading cause of death in the United States.
 This disease has no known cure and is a disease that worsens as it progresses and eventually leads to death.
-Reduced metabolism in the TPJ, along with the superior frontal sulcus, correlates with Alzheimer's patients’ inability to perceive themselves as others do (with a third-person point of view); the discrepancy between a patient's understanding of their own cognitive impairment and the actual extent of their cognitive impairment increases as metabolism in the TPJ decreases.
+Reduced metabolism in the TPJ, along with the superior frontal sulcus, correlates with Alzheimer's patients' inability to perceive themselves as others do (with a third-person point of view); the discrepancy between a patient's understanding of their own cognitive impairment and the actual extent of their cognitive impairment increases as metabolism in the TPJ decreases.
 Additionally, the TPJ contains the praxicon, a dictionary of representations of different human actions, which is necessary to distinguishing between actions of the self and other people.
 Because dementia (including Alzheimer's) patients with anosognosia are unable to distinguish between the normal actions of other people and their own diminished abilities, it is expected that damage to the TPJ is arresting this cognitive function.

-In terms of treatment options for managing the symptoms of Alzheimer's, current options include pharmaceuticals, psychosocial intervention, caregiving, and feeding tubes.
-Current pharmaceuticals are either acetylcholinesterase inhibitors or an NMDA receptor antagonist.
-Psychosocial interventions are used to supplement pharmaceutical usage as it can take some time to get used to.
-Since Alzheimer's disease does eventually lead to death with the condition worsening over time, all family members can really do is provide care for those afflicted and try to make their lives as easy as possible as the situation worsens.